learnyou/lypaste/README.md

 # lypaste

-This is a simple paste service for markdown documents with LaTeX math, which will eventually be hosted at paste.learnyou.org.
+This is a simple paste service for markdown documents with LaTeX math.
+You can use it at [paste.learnyou.org](http://paste.learnyou.org).
 It is written in Haskell, and licensed under the [GNU AGPLv3+](LICENSE).

 ## Building and installing